suragch/mongol-library/README.md

 }
 ```

-** TODO: move this to the Demo app
+TODO: move this code to the Demo app and just include a summary here.

 ## Unicode